cuthbertLab/music21/buildDoc/rst/graphing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This graph allows you to plot multiple sets of data in parallel bar graphs.
 Data for this graph is provided
 in a list of tuples of the form (dataLabel, {plotGroup: value, plotGroup2: value ... }).
-The example below takes
+The example below
-iterates through the Bach Chorale corpus using the corpus.chorales.Iterator and stores the frequency at which
+iterates through the Bach Chorale corpus using corpus.chorales.Iterator and stores the frequency at which
 each part exhibits notes of each quarter length present.
 It displays the normalized frequency of each quarterLength
 as four bars, each corresponding to an SATB part.